RGBCube/site/site/blog/nix-iceberg.md

     if (&v1 == &v2) return true;
 ```

-This "temporary hack" was commited in 15 years ago.
-You can do whatever you want
+This "temporary hack" was committed in 15 years ago.
+You can do whatever you
-with this information.
+want with this information.

 ## `nix plugins`

-As suprising as it sounds, Nix does indeed supports plugins.
+As surprising as it sounds, Nix does indeed supports plugins.
 You can load
 plugins using the
 [`plugin-files`](https://nix.dev/manual/nix/2.22/command-ref/conf-file#conf-plugin-files)
 configuration option.